-The senior leadership team has acknowledged the importance of data and insight to inform decision making and prioritisation for the administration and work of the council, rooted in knowledge about the population of Kingston.
-This function and capability is needed to assist in identifying where the greatest need is, where the biggest difference can be made to improve outcomes for local people, particularly for those who are most disadvantaged.
-These skills are also important in monitoring performance, trends and creating dashboards which assist with this, and can increase the amount of data that can be put into the public domain.
-An increase in capacity in this area will form part of the budget setting process for 2021/22.
+SLT has acknowledged the importance of data and insight to inform decision making and prioritisation for the administration and work of the council, rooted in knowledge about the population of Kingston.
+This function and capability is needed to assist in identifying where there is greatest need, and where the biggest difference can be made to improve outcomes for local people, particularly for those who are most disadvantaged.
+An increase in capacity in this area has been approved in the 2021/22 budget.